 What do you say to neighbors and friends whom words have hurt?
 "I'm sorry."
 No!
 I'm sorry is not enough.
 We do want to say that the wrong words were used, and the facts misconstrued by the Editor in this paper.
 Damage has been done, and there are bad feelings in this community of Madison Park that will certainly impede progress in this area unless corrected.
-I, Gretchen Madison Jenkins, with all sincerity can say that never have to know if he is a bum.
-I did not mean words, brutally phrased, done more damage.
-We of this community have been Rev. Solomon Seay, hope that this unforstriving to work together to build up. not a divided area, but a community of the people, by the people, and for the people.
+I. Gretchen Madison Jenkins, with all sincerity can say that never have words, brutally phrased, done more damage.
+We of this community have been striving to work together to build up, not a divided area, but a community of the people, by the people, and for the people.
 We are striving for a community that will not only service, but grow, so that it will not only be a residential community, but one that will give through its institutions and organizations, such as the churches, schools, homes, community centers and parks, a good, sound foundation to our young and all residents of Madison Park--and later, even job opportunities.
-There would have to be much good in a community this small that built and supports a Baptist church, a Methodist failed to live our best because we have church, and a Church of Christ.
-My daughter, Zona, has been very hurt because of the statement printed concerning her, and wants to explain her remarks and views: I, Zona Jenkins, certainly did not mean for anyone to even get the impression that I feel that I am better than anyone.
+There would have to be much good in a community this small that built and supports a Baptist church, a Methodist church, and a Church of Christ, My daughter, Zona, has been very hurt because of the statement printed concerning her, and wants to explain her remarks and views: I, Zona Jenkins, certainly did not mean for anyone to even get the impression that I feel that I am better than anyone.
 I am lonely at times because social activities are limited in our com- To the Editor:

-Several months ago the civil rights movement came to Demopolis.
-Some of our main grievances was better jobs, equal pay, decent housing and, most of all, a better education for our children.
-A more better education for our children can be gained only through qualifled teachers and a better atmosphere among the parents, teachers and students.
+Several months ago the civil rights movement came to Demopolis, Some of our main grievances was better jobs, equal pay, decent housing and, most of all, a better education for our children.
+A more better education for our children can be gained only through qualified teachers and a better atmosphere among the parents, teachers and students.
 What we want, as any other human being, is to voice our choice about who shall serve over our children.
 In order to have first class citizenship, we must be able to recognize the needs of our voting system and our education system here in Demopolis.
 We are asking for a better principal Sermon of the Week

 MOBILE -- In the words "Take Mark" from II Timothy 4:11, the Rev. Massey Heltzel found two great lessons for the congregation Sunday at Mobile's Government Street Presbyterian Church.
-"Take Mark," the Apostle Paul wrote to Timothy, "and bring him with thee; for he is profitable to me for the minis- The lessons, Dr. Heltzel said, are that "we can get rid of our miserable self-centeredness" and that "we can in Christian service."
+"Take Mark," the Apostle Paul wrote to Timothy, "and bring him with thee; for he is profitable to me for the minis- The lessons, Dr. Heltzel said, are that "we can get rid of our miserable self-centeredness" and that "we can repent and rebuild and make a new start in Christian service."
 Paul's behavior teaches us the first lesson, Dr. Heltzel said.